- Overview & History

 Mild arthritis and fatigue, commonly associated with the aging process, in many cases may actually be related to stealth microbes.
 Because concentrations of microbes are so low, finding out for sure is nearly impossible.

-Disease progresses, not because the microbe is winning, but because the chronic tug-of-war accelerates the aging process.
+Disease progresses, not because the microbe is winning, but because the chronic tug-of-war between the immune system and microbes accelerates the aging process.
 Tissues break down faster and the individual becomes more susceptible to other chronic diseases.
 People who have had chronic Lyme disease for a long time have more difficulty overcoming it because there is more accumulated damage that must be reversed.

 Herbal Therapy for Chronic Lyme Disease